ML & Investing Part 1: From Linear Regression to Ensembles of Decision Stumps

 The picture for the other feature, college receiving yards per game, looks like this:

 There are three stumps that look at this feature.
 The first, with a weight of 0.10, votes success on all examples with receiving yards per game at least 72 (or so).
-The next stump, weight a weight of 0.22, votes success on all examples above 88 (or so).
+The next stump, weight a weight of 0.22, votes success on all examples above 88.
 Examples with yards above 88 receive success votes from both stumps, giving a weight of at least 0.32 (0.10 plus 0.22).
-The third stump adds an additional success vote, with weight of about 0.22 to examples with receiving yards per game above 112 (or so).
+The third stump adds an additional success vote, with weight of about 0.22 to examples with receiving yards per game above 112.
 This brings the total weight of the success votes for those in this range up to about 0.54.

 For classification problems with more features, while we cannot draw all the examples in a 2D plot with orange and blue dots as we did earlier, we can still draw pictures for the sub-ensembles using each feature.
 That gives us an easy way to visualize and understand ensembles of decision stumps.